HIIT/dime-server/README.md

 On Ubuntu 14.04, it might be a good idea to update mongodb to a more recent version with [these instructions][8].

+#### OS X

-on Mac OS X, use either Homebrew or Macports:
+On Mac OS X, use either Homebrew or Macports to install mongodb:

     brew install mongod
     sudo port install mongodb

-On Mac OS X you also need to remember to start mongod, e.g.
+You also need to remember to start mongodb, e.g.

     mkdir ~/mongodata
     mongod --dbpath ~/mongodata/

+With Macports, mongodb can be set to start automatically at startup:

+    sudo port load mongodb

+#### Windows

+Install mongodb with [these instructions][9].

 ### Compile